Patum de Berga

-The Patum de Berga (/ca/), or simply La Patum, is a popular and traditional festival that is celebrated each year in the Catalan city of Berga (Barcelona) during Corpus Christi.
-It consists of a series of "dances" (in Catalan, balls) by townspeople dressed as mystical and symbolic figures, and accompanied either by the rhythm of a drum—the tabal, whose sound gives the festival its name—or band music.
-The balls are marked by their solemnity and their ample use of fire and pyrotechnics.
+The Patum de Berga (/ca/), or simply La Patum, is a popular and traditional festival that is celebrated each year in the Catalan city of Berga (Barcelona) during Corpus Christi, typically between late May and late June.
+It consists of a series of "dances", called salts, by townspeople carrying mystical and symbolic figures and accompanied either by the rhythm of a drum—the tabal, whose sound gives the festival its name—or band music.
+The salts are marked by their solemnity and their ample use of fire and pyrotechnics.

 It was declared a Traditional Festival of National Interest by the Generalitat de Catalunya in 1983.
 In 2005, UNESCO declared it one of the Masterpieces of the Oral and Intangible Heritage of Humanity and, in 2008, inscribed it on its Representative List.